 Your loved one (including if it’s you) with an eating disorder can too.
 The key to healing is being in the right level of treatment as early as possible.
 And staying hopeful along the way.

-I am Dr Elayne Daniels, a MA-based, anti-diet, certified Intuitive Eating psychologist.
+I am Dr Elayne Daniels, a MA-based, anti-diet, certified Intuitive Eating psychologist, consultant, and coach.
 My passion is helping people conquer eating disorders, feel comfortable in their body, and live a life of meaning.
 Contact me here for more information.